 First we will have to assume independence from the information given.
-As seen in the above density plots, the observations for each variable were not normally distributed, once we performed a log transformation the distribution of the values became more approximately normal.
+As seen in the above density plots, the observations for each variable were not normally distributed, once we preformed a log transformation the distribution of the values became more approximately normal.

-Next we can check for linearity and equal variance.
+Next we can check for linearity.